 For example, they observe how we behave with strangers, who we talk to and who we avoid.

 A young child goes from being totally cared for by his parents to wanting to do things for himself: feeding, washing, toileting, and dressing himself.
 And parents welcome this evidence that he is growing up and wants privacy and control over his own body.

-Here is what Barbara Streeter, Education Director of the Hanna Perkins School, says about helping children protect themselves:
+Here is what Barbara Streeter, consulting therapist at Hanna Perkins Center, says about helping children protect themselves:

 “What protects a child best is a sense of self-worth, an ability to know when he is being treated disrespectfully, and a sense that he has the right and ability to defend himself.”

 To help a child develop those attributes and abilities, Streeter offers the following thoughts: